mukherjee08/heapx/README.md

 [![Python Support](https://img.shields.io/pypi/pyversions/heapx.svg)](https://pypi.org/project/heapx/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-`heapx` is a compact, C‑level Python extension engineered to deliver faster execution and memory‑efficient heap operations through deliberate, performance‑driven implementation choices.
-These include specialized arities, SIMD/homogeneity detection, precomputed key caching, advanced prefetching, and a small‑object key pool.
-Each choice is designed to eliminate Python‑level overhead, ensuring predictable, production‑grade performance across critical domains such as scheduling, graph algorithms, streaming analytics, and real‑time systems.
+`heapx` is a compact C‑level Python extension engineered to deliver faster execution and memory‑efficient heap operations through deliberate, performance‑driven implementation choices.
+These include **specialized arities**, **SIMD/homogeneity detection**, **precomputed key caching**, **advanced prefetching**, and a **small‑object key pool**.
+Each choice eliminates Python‑level overhead and ensures predictable, production‑grade performance across critical domains such as scheduling, graph algorithms, streaming analytics, and real‑time systems.

 ## Introduction

-Data structures are the foundation of reliable, high-performance software: they determine how quickly programs respond, how much data can be processed, and how predictable resource use will be in production systems. `heapx` is a C extension for Python that implements the heap with explicit, performance-oriented design choices: **Floyd’s and arity‑specialized heapify (binary, ternary, quaternary)** for fewer comparisons and faster sifts; **precomputed key caching with vectorcall** to eliminate repeated Python call overhead; **homogeneity detection and SIMD‑friendly paths** to accelerate numeric workloads; **advanced prefetching and assume‑aligned hints** to maximize cache utilization; and a **small memory pool for key arrays** to reduce malloc/free churn.
+Data structures are the foundation of reliable, high‑performance software: they determine how quickly programs respond, how much data can be processed, and how predictable resource use will be in production systems. `heapx` is a C extension for Python that implements the heap with explicit, performance‑oriented design choices: **Floyd’s and arity‑specialized heapify (binary, ternary, quaternary)** for fewer comparisons and faster sifts; **precomputed key caching with vectorcall** to eliminate repeated Python call overhead; **homogeneity detection and SIMD‑friendly paths** to accelerate numeric workloads; **advanced prefetching and assume‑aligned hints** to maximize cache utilization; and a **small memory pool for key arrays** to reduce malloc/free churn.
 These choices are implemented to be safe, reference‑count correct, and to preserve Python semantics while delivering C‑level throughput.

+---

 ## `heapx` implementation benefits & why each is necessary